tayles/regex-to-mermaid/EXAMPLES.md

 Here are some common regular expressions, showing how they are visualized as mermaid diagrams:

 > [!TIP]
-> If you are viewing this page somewhere that does not support Mermaid diagrams (e.g. on [npmjs.com](https://npmjs.com/package/regex-to-mermaid)), you can view the diagrams by copy/pasting the code blocks below into the [Mermaid Live Editor](https://mermaid.live).
+> If you are viewing this page somewhere that does not render embedded Mermaid diagrams, you can click the "view as image" links below, or view the diagrams by copy/pasting the code blocks below into the [Mermaid Live Editor](https://mermaid.live).

 <!-- CONTENT:START -->